 You wake up and are filled with dread even before the day has started

 Tip 1 – Take back control by taking action

 Think about the different areas of your life that are important to you.
 Eg. family, work, business, money and health.
 Pick the one area that is causing you the most pressure and really think about what is happening right now and why is it causing you stress.

-- Make a list of all the small things you could do that would be help or solve the situation.
-Don’t think over think about your answers just jot everything down that comes to mind.
+- Make a list of all the small things you could do that would help or solve the situation.
+Don’t overthink about your answers just jot everything down that comes to mind.